weecology/lab-manual/Using-HiPerGator.md

 5. You can check on your job's status at http://rc.ufl.edu/jobstatus/ or with `qstat -u <username>`.
 The column labeled "S" is your job status.
 You want this to be `R` for "running", but it can spend a while as `Q` (in the queue) before starting, especially if you request many cores

+6. Once your job is running, you can freely log out (or even turn off your local machine) and wait for an email telling you that it finished.
+You can log back in to see the results later.

 ```
 #!/bin/sh